 The massive building covers two city blocks, including its central courtyard.
-The building's style and detailing have made it a favorite among city residents and visitors, and an iconic part of downtown Knoxville.
-Construction was finished in 1991, and the building was sold to the federal government in 1995.
-Today, the former Whittle Communications building houses federal courtrooms and administrative offices.
+The building's style and detailing — particularly the iconic clock tower — have made it a favorite among city residents and visitors, and a celebrated part of downtown Knoxville.

 Completion Date: 1991